KannonZenetism/zenetism-field-physics/zenetism/mpx/ontological-clarifications.md

 2. **Structon is not Zenon.** Structon is the invariant Lattice; Zenon is trans-structural.
 Structon contains lawful possibility; Zenon does not contain anything because containment is itself a structural relation.

-3. **Zenon is not described by the predicates that apply within structure.** Zenon is not a level of structure, not a higher container, not a deeper substrate.
+3. **Zenon is not described by the predicates that apply within structure.** Zenon is not a layer of structure, not a supernal container, not a deeper substrate.
 It is the condition that makes structure possible, present in every act of distinction without being any distinguishable thing.

 ### 2.3 Why the Analogy Matters